Group schemes and local densities of ramified hermitian lattices in residue characteristic 2 Part I: Structure theorem for hermitian lattices and notations

 \end{itemize}

-\begin{Def} For a given hermitian lattice $L$, \begin{enumerate} \item[a)] For any non-zero scalar $a$, define $aL=\{ ax|x\in L \}$ which is also a lattice in the space $L\otimes_BE$.
-Call a vector $x$ of $L$ maximal in $L$ if $x$ does not lie in $\pi L$. \item[b)] $L$ will be called $\pi^i$-modular if the ideal generated by the subset $h(x, L)$ of $E$ is $\pi^iB$ for every maximal vector $x$ in $L$. \item[c)] Assume that $i$ is even.
+\begin{Def} For a given hermitian lattice $L$, \begin{enumerate} \item[a)] For any non-zero scalar $a$, define $aL=\{ ax|x\in L \}$.
+It is also a lattice in the space $L\otimes_AF$.
+Call a vector $x$ of $L$ maximal in $L$ if $x$ does not lie in $\pi L$. \item[b)] $L$ will be called $\pi^i$-modular if the ideal generated by the subset $h(x, L)$ of $E$ is $\pi^iB$ for every maximal vector $x$ in $L$.
+Note that $L$ is $\pi^i$-modular if and only if $L^{\perp}=\pi^{-i}L$.
+We can also see that $H(i)$ is $\pi^i$-modular. \item[c)] Assume that $i$ is even.
 A $\pi^i$-modular lattice $L$ is \textit{of parity type I} if $n(L)=s(L)$; otherwise \textit{of parity type II}.
 The zero lattice is considered to be \textit{of parity type II}.
-Caution that we do not assign \textit{parity type} to $L_i$ with $i$ odd. \end{enumerate} \end{Def}
+We caution that we do not assign \textit{parity type} to a $\pi^i$-modular lattice $L$ with $i$ odd. \end{enumerate} \end{Def}